NTU-CSIE-3dcv/2025_homework3/README.md

 ## Test Cases
 We provide two cases, case1 and case2.
-Plaese download case2 from [google drive](https://drive.google.com/drive/folders/1dMmuOB2X3oEfAybpFmy4ZCZvIhkdioIE?usp=drive_link).
+Plaese download the frames of case2 from [google drive](https://drive.google.com/drive/folders/1dMmuOB2X3oEfAybpFmy4ZCZvIhkdioIE?usp=drive_link).

 Each test case is recorded by a different camera, and therefore, we also provide a corresponding calibration video for each case.
 The dataset structure is as follows: